Divorce, depression, and suicide rates all climb together.

 A Dad’s Path After Divorce

 The old trope has it that mothers provide the love and nurturing in the family and dad’s provide the money and the discipline.
 In some sense, the emotional roles, the emotional center of our family was actually around me.
-I was the go-get’m dad.
+I was the go-get’m-dad.
 I made breakfast every morning and woke and prodded everyone, even my then-wife, into motion and out the door.
-I was the one who made sure the kids got to school on time with a lunch.
+I was the one who made sure the kids got to school on time with lunch made.
 Yet, as the adversarial discussions began to happen with the “parenting plan” therapist, I heard some awful things about my parenting skills or lack of attention in that department.
 I sat in horror as my then-wife explained how she really was the high-functioning parent, and I was some kind of less-than parent.

 When I came to the third “parenting plan” session with some literature and a roadmap for how a 50/50 co-parenting plan would work, I was nearly laughed out of the room.
 Of course, it was no laughing matter, and both my then-wife and the therapist seemed mildly amused that I had gone so far as to draw up a 50/50 weekly schedule.
 It was as if they had talked before the session and agreed on some course of action.
 When they both objected to my 50/50 plan I got a bit upset.
 The therapist took me aside to a different room.